From weights and hours to binding and Not-to-Exceed, there’s a daunting amount of jargon.

 Here’s the deal:

 The terms of the estimate don’t actually matter that much.

 Don’t get me wrong, you should understand how your moving estimate is set up, but your first priority should be finding a quality moving company.

 Good moving companies don’t like surprises.
 They try to be as accurate and detailed as possible with their free quotes.
 A good professional mover will guide you through getting an estimate for your specific move and let you know ahead of time about any potential for additional costs.

 Good moving companies sell on service and attention to detail.

-The truth is, pretty much any mover can wiggle their way out of a guaranteed price regardless of how ironclad the paperwork may look.
+On the other hand, bad moving companies will focus on the contract terms and guaranteed pricing.
+Bad movers will rush the estimate but reassure you that their price is binding.
+It says so on the paperwork!
+The truth is, pretty much any mover can wiggle their way out of a “guaranteed” price regardless of how ironclad the paperwork may look.

-Once you’ve found a great mover, you should still know how the estimates work.
+But even after you’ve found a great mover, you should still know how their estimates work.

 The best way to understand moving estimates is to look at how each type of estimate plays out when you hire a good moving company versus a bad moving company.